of graduate employers say relevant experience is essential to getting a job with them

 Food Manufacture

-You will be provided with a fundamental understanding of the principles of food manufacture including learning about preservation methods and the effects of processing different parts of good and its safety and quality.
+You will be provided with a fundamental understanding of the principles of food manufacture including HACCP, food safety, sensory analysis and key manufacturing trends.

 Food Science